McKim & Morgan Society

 The McKim & Morgan Society comprises individuals who have made a commitment to the future of the American Academy in Rome by including the Academy in their estate plans and have provided gift documentation to the Academy.
 Members include those who have written a charitable gift to the Academy by bequest, or named the Academy as beneficiary of a retirement plan or life insurance policy.

-This group enjoys access to special members-only events and other benefits such as recognition in AAR Magazine and exhibition catalogues and, of course, a warm welcome over espresso at the Academy Bar, when you visit us in Rome.
+This group enjoys access to special members-only events and other benefits such as recognition in exhibition catalogues and, of course, a warm welcome over espresso at the Academy Bar, when you visit us in Rome.

 Ways to Leave a Legacy